Your EOS Marketing Strategy Is More Than Part of the VTO13 min read

-Your 3 Uniques – How to Set Yourself Apart from the Competition
+Set Yourself Apart from the Competition

 Defining true uniques takes quite a bit of time and thought.
-It can help to conduct a SWOT analysis (i.e. strengths, weaknesses, opportunities, threats).
+It can help to conduct a SWOT analysis (i.e., strengths, weaknesses, opportunities, threats).
 Spend some time looking at your competitors.
 What holes are they leaving in the market?
 Sometimes, gathering key stakeholders in the room and filling up a whiteboard with any idea, good or bad, is a great way to get the creative juices flowing and narrow down what sets you apart from the competition.

-Communicating the Proven Process
+Communicate the Proven Process

-If your Proven Process is primarily for internal use, utilizing the tools in PowerPoint or Word might be sufficient.
+If your Proven Process is primarily for internal use, utilizing PowerPoint or Word might be sufficient.
 If your Proven Process is a client-facing tool, especially one used in your sales process to connect with target audiences, then I highly recommend sourcing a graphic designer to put together a professional piece.
 For either end-user, keep in mind that the process needs to make sense not only visually, but as a whole.
 From simple to complex processes, ensure your verbiage and steps explain to an unfamiliar customer what to expect when working with your company.

-EOS Marketing with DVS
+Refine Your EOS Marketing with DVS

 As an EOS-practicing agency, we know a thing or two about the four key marketing elements.
 These four keys are the foundation of a true marketing strategy, and they permeate throughout every marketing activity within an organization.
 Whether you’re an EOS veteran, newbie, or non-practicer, DVS can help you navigate these marketing strategy needs.

 Schedule a no-pressure 20-minute conversation with a DVS team member today and learn more about how we can help you refine your EOS marketing strategy.